-If your payments are no longer paid to your registered care provider, the income will be paid direct to you but it will lose its tax-free status.
+If, once the payments have started, you leave care at any point, the income will be paid direct to you, but it will lose its tax-free status.
 However, it can be converted back to being tax-free if:

 - you need care again in the future, and - it's paid to a UK registered care provider.